khordady/goroxy/README.md

 hope you enjoy  :)
 follow <a href="https://golangdocs.com/install-go-linux">this link</a> for install golang in linux

+#Tips
+1)Always use AES with 32 char
+1)Always use Strong User/Pass
+2)use port 443 on vps(server) for anonymousity(or something like that :)
+3)don't use for any bad ...hub or you will burn in hell :|

 sample config file(Case sensitive!):

 {
 <--this part is for chain proxy
   "ListenPort": "8000",
-  "ListenEncryption": "None", //or AES "ListenEncryptionKey": "SOMETHING 16 bit", //or 24 or 32 "ListenAuthentication": false,
+  "ListenEncryption": "None", //or AES "ListenEncryptionKey": "SOMETHING 16 bit", //or 24 or 32 en character "ListenAuthentication": false,
   "ListenUsers": [
     {